 Fine Motor and Cognitive Development

-As children approach eighteen months, significant advancements in fine motor skills and cognitive development are typically evident.
+Significant advancements in fine motor skills and cognitive development are typically evident as children approach eighteen months.
 This period in a child’s growth is critical as they become more adept at using objects correctly, manipulating their environment, and expressing their needs.

 - Follow Simple Directions: Their ability to understand and respond to simple commands enhances daily interactions.

-- Turn Pages in Books: This not only shows improved fine motor skills but also a growing interest in exploring their environment through literature.
+- Turn Pages in Books: This shows improved fine motor skills and a growing interest in exploring their environment through literature.

 How can you help your child meet these milestones?

-Parents and caregivers play a pivotal role in supporting a child’s developmental milestones through engaging activities tailored to enhance growth.
+Parents and caregivers play a pivotal role in supporting a child’s developmental milestones through engaging activities tailored to enhance growth and the acquisition of functional skills.

-It is essential to be vigilant in recognizing signs of possible developmental delays and to understand when these concerns warrant consultation with a health professional.
+It is essential to be vigilant in recognising signs of possible developmental delays and to understand when these concerns warrant consultation with a health professional.

-Timely intervention and expert guidance can greatly influence a child’s developmental trajectory, ensuring they achieve their full potential.
+Timely intervention and expert guidance can significantly influence a child’s developmental trajectory, ensuring they achieve their full potential.

 Activities to Boost Children’s Development

-Engaging children in targeted activities can greatly enhance their ability to reach developmental milestones effectively.
+Engaging children in targeted activities can significantly enhance their ability to reach developmental milestones effectively.
 By focusing on age-appropriate and enriching experiences, parents can support their child’s development in meaningful ways.

-Such activities not only reinforce the abilities most children develop but also guarantee early detection of potential developmental delays through regular observation.
+Such activities reinforce most children’s abilities and guarantee early detection of potential developmental delays through regular observation.

 - Peek-a-boo: Encourages social development and recognition of the human face.